unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/TessellationHDRP.md

 * [Triangle Culling Epsilon]

 ### Tessellation Mode
 Control the Phong tessellation.
-It can be used to smooth the result of displacement.
+It smooths the result of displacement.
 ### Tessellation Factor
 Controls the strength of the tessellation effect.
 Higher values result in more tessellation.
-Maximum tessellation factor is 15 on the Xbox One and PS4.
+Max tessellation factor is 15 on the Xbox One and PS4.
 ### Start Fade Distance
-Sets the distance (in meters) at which tessellation begins to fade out.
+Sets the distance (in meter) at which tessellation begins to fade out.
 ### End Fade Distance
-Sets the maximum distance (in meters) to the Camera where HDRP tessellates triangle.
+Sets the maximum distance (in meter) to the Camera where HDRP tessellates triangle.

 ### Triangle Size
 Sets the desired screen space size of triangles (in pixels).
 Smaller values result in smaller triangle.